fingerprintjs/fingerprintjs/README.md

 #### `userDefinedFonts` option

-While hundreds of the most popular fonts are included in the extended font list, you may wish to increase the entropy of the font fingerprint by specifying the `userDefinedFonts` option as an array of font names.
+While hundreds of the most popular fonts are included in the extended font list, you may wish to increase the entropy of the font fingerprint by specifying the `userDefinedFonts` option as an array of font names, **but make sure to call the Fingerprint function after the page load, and not before**, otherwise font detection might not work properly and in a result returned hash might be different every time you reloaded the page.

 ```js
 new Fingerprint2({